TechLabs-Berlin/data-science-accelerator/ml-deep-dive/data-visualization-task.md

-Take the previous Dataset, create a good & Bad dataset and publish
+Take the previous Dataset, create a good & Bad data viz and publish